System Design Space

 • Eric Brewer — author of the CAP theorem, contributor to Google Spanner, VP Infrastructure, and Google Fellow.

 The book has four parts, thirteen chapters, and two appendices.
-Its strength is the use of nearly realistic problems from fictional companies such as “Cat Picture”, “Super Game Console”, and “Ice Cream for All”, which lets the author show evolutionary process improvement rather than a perfect greenfield picture.
+Its strength is the use of nearly realistic problems from fictional companies such as “Cat Picture”, “Super Game Console”, and “Ice Cream for All”: instead of painting a perfect greenfield process, the author shows a team fixing a pipeline that already runs, one step at a time.

 Related chapter